kamranahmedse/git-standup/README.md

 ## Directory depth

-By default the script searches only in the current directory or one level deep.
+By default, the script searches only in the current directory or one level deep.
 If you want to increase that, use the `-m` switch.
 If the base directory is a git repository you can use the `-F` switch to force the recursion.